The south of the UK and north France from orbit

 Assessment

-If admitted directly to AOPP, you will be assessed via the successful completion of classes and a first year transfer report, submitted during the summer of your first year.
-For the DTP, please see Environmental Research (NERC Doctoral Training Partnership).
+If you are admitted directly to AOPP, you will be assessed via the successful completion of classes and a first year transfer report, submitted during the summer of your first year.
+Please refer to the Intelligent Earth (UKRI CDT in AI for the Environment) webpage for details of assessment for applicants admitted via the CDT.

 You are admitted as a probationary DPhil student, and transfer from a probationary status is dependent on successful completion of the taught component of the course and assessment of your first year report by at least two academics that are not directly connected to your project.
 A further second year report, also assessed, is required before status as a DPhil candidate is confirmed and your thesis can be submitted.
 The written DPhil thesis is assessed by appointed examiners that are not directly connected to the project, with the process including a DPhil viva exam.